All Episodes

 And so you didn't argue with her.

-You didn't you didn't even engage her.
+You didn't even engage her.

-You just let her flap her gums and then let her leave town thinking that she'd been persuasive.
+You just let her flap her gums and then let her leave town thinking she'd been persuasive.

 I think so.

-Uh if you if you don't want to engage her and she's not gonna change your mind, it's family, it's not worth the potential friction by telling her to pound sand.
+If you don't want to engage her and she's not going to change your mind, it's family.

 Correct.